-The Foundation has recorded a liability due to the University of approximately \$3,075,000 and \$1,680,000 as of June 30, 2012 and 2011 respectively, which is included in accounts payable and accrued expenses in the accompanying consolidated statement of financial position.
-The majority of this represents year end funding requests by the University.
+The Foundation has recorded a liability due to the University of approximately \$3,189 and \$3,075 as of June 30, 2013 and 2012 respectively, which is included in accounts payable and accrued expenses in the accompanying consolidated statement of financial position.
+The majority of this represents year end funding requests by the University not yet funded by the Foundation.
 In addition, at the request of the University of Connecticut Board of Trustees, the Foundation's Board of Directors agreed in 1996 to help fund a deferred compensation package for the former University's President which is included in the Foundation's liabilities.
-There was no amount due from the University at June 30, 2012.
+There was no amount due from the University at June 30, 2013.